MicrosoftDocs/Contribute/Contribute/validation-reference/ms-date-missing.md

 ---
 # ms-date-missing

+**Coming soon!**

 [!INCLUDE [suggestion-note](includes/suggestion-note.md)]

 ## Suggestion

 `Missing attribute: ms.date.
-Date is required for this content.
+A freshness date is required for this content.
 Add a date in format MM/DD/YYYY.`

 This date is used to indicate "freshness" - that is, when the article was last reviewed for relevance, accuracy, correct screen shots, and working links.
 This is not the same as the last date the article was *published*, which will show on the page if `ms.date` is not explicitly specified.